 In the 1970’s an immunologist named Dr. Jacob Harich started gardening in Florida.
 He fertilized his plants with compost, which breaks down very quickly in Florida heat and humidity.
 The one food scrap that did not break down in his compost pile, Harich observed, was grapefruit seed.

 Harich took some grapefruit seeds back to his lab and started testing.
 He found that the grapefruit seed extract neutralized hundreds of different strains of bacteria and fungus.
 The extract also killed many kinds of single-celled parasites.

 Grapefruit seed extract contains vitamins A, B, and C, as well as the plant compounds naringen, neohesperidin, dihydrocampherol, quercetin, campherol, and apigenin rutoside.
 Laboratory studies over the last 30 years have found that grapefruit seed extract kills Streptococcus, Staphylococcus, E. coli, Salmonella, Helicobacter pylori, Giardia, and yeasts.
-Researchers in Mexico City have found that it kills 100% of the skin bacterium Staphylococcus epidermidis in just 48 hours under laboratory conditions.

 There are two different ways of making grapefruit seed extract.
 The cheaper way is to soak ground-up seeds and pulp in ethanol (the kind of alcohol in alcoholic beverages) and then to distill the extract from the mixture.
 This produces more of the naturally occurring antimicrobial compounds in the extract.